abdiu34567/queue-notifier/README.md

 ## Configuration Options

-The SDK is configured using a single options object defined by the `RunBatchNotificationOptions<T>` interface.
+The SDK is configured using a single options object defined by the `DispatchNotificationOptions<T>` interface.
 Below are the available options with their defaults:

 - **`redisInstance: Redis`**
   _Required._ Externally initialized Redis instance.